codefresh-io/docs.codefresh.io/_docs/integrations/helm.md

   file="/images/integrations/helm/add-helm-repository.png"
   url="/images/integrations/helm/add-helm-repository.png"
   alt="Add Helm Repository"
+  caption="Add Helm Repository"
   max-width="40%"
 %}

 Each configuration must be given a unique name, which you can later reference in a codefresh.yml file.

+{% include image.html
+  lightbox="true"
+  file="/images/integrations/helm/helm-access.png"
+  url="/images/integrations/helm/helm-access.png"
+  alt="Define user access"
+  caption="Define user access"
+  max-width="80%"
+%}

+For each Helm integration you can toggle the level of access by [non-admin users]({{site.baseurl}}/docs/administration/access-control/#users-and-administrators).
+If it is off, users will **not** be able to use the [CLI](https://codefresh-io.github.io/cli/) or [API]({{site.baseurl}}/docs/integrations/codefresh-api/) to access this [Helm repository programmatically](https://codefresh-io.github.io/cli/contexts/).
+If it is off, all users from all your Codefresh teams will be able to access this Helm repository with CLI commands or API calls.

 ### Private Helm repository - HTTP